From: "Nima Hazini" <lotusapt@wxc.com.au>

 clearly closely related.
 During a discussion of his statements on

-evolution, a typical poster to SRB wrote, "Dear all, On the topic of
+evolution, a typical poster to SRB wrote, "Dear all, On the

 evolution: Clearly we should understand as clearly as possible what